sjappig/mldn-capstone/report/capstone_report.md

 _(approx. 2-4 pages)_

 ### Data Exploration

+Training data set has below class distribution:

+IMAGE

+As we can see, there is slight imbalance between classes.
+To compensate this, we will use weighted cost function, which emphasizes the classes with less samples.

+Samples of the data have variable lengths; however, as seen from below table, the full lengths samples dominate, and the short values seem to be more like outliers.

+TABLE

+The features seem to also have some values that are outlier according to Tukey's test, but removing them does not seem doable, as they are spread across different samples.
+However, this gives indication that we probably want to use some regularization when training model, as we might not be able to trust the data completely.

 In this section, you will be expected to analyze the data you are using for the problem.
 This data can either be in the form of a dataset (or datasets), input data (or input files), or even an environment.
 The type of data should be thoroughly described and, if possible, have basic statistics and information presented (such as discussion of input features or defining characteristics about the input or environment).
 Any abnormalities or interesting qualities about the data that may need to be addressed have been identified (such as features that need to be transformed or the possibility of outliers).
 Questions to ask yourself when writing this section:
 - _If a dataset is present for this problem, have you thoroughly discussed certain features about the dataset?
 Has a data sample been provided to the reader?_
 - _If a dataset is present for this problem, are statistics about the dataset calculated and reported?
 Have any relevant results from this calculation been discussed?_